erezgeva/libptpmgmt/doc/HOWTO_doc_code.md

     *  `@copyright` - The copyright.
 The main library is copyright to Erez Geva.
 The copyright apear twice, the SPDX ID is for SBOM and this tag is for Doxygen.
     *  following these commands, you may add a more substantial description, if needed
  1. Before each class, structure, or enumerator, add a block with description.
 You may use `@brief`, and `@detail`.
 We usually use both of them or none.
- 1. Before function and methods we use a multiple lines block.
+ 1. Before functions and methods we use a multiple lines block.
 We start with descriptions, and then we list parameters with the `@param`, and the return value with `@return`, if any.
 You may add `@note` and `@attention` if you wish to add clarifications.
 Use `@attention` for more important issues.
  1. The `@param` command should comes with `[in]`, `[out]`, `[in ,out]` to specify if parameter is used as input, output or both.
 You can use 'const' for input only parameters.
 But do not omit `[in]` in this case.
 If non static method does not change the object it is better to define it as constant by adding `const` like `method(type param ...) const`.
  1. Private sections are not documented by default, but sometimes items in a protected section or in public sections are intended for internal only.
 You may remove the block using the conditional command.
 Feel free to use multiple lines block on starting the conditional block and write explanation for blocking.
     ```